 Here’s what to do in the event of a workplace accident:

 - If your employee is seriously injured, make sure they get immediate medical care.
 This is your first priority.
 Call 911, provide transportation to an urgent care, etc.—do what you need to do to take care of your worker.

 - Fill out and file Form 12A—the First Report of Injury or Illness.
 (If you’re not sure how to submit, give your insurance company a call).
 Then, give your employee a copy of Form 50 to complete.

 - Tell your insurance company.
 Immediately.
 They’ve been through lots of these situations and will be able to tell you what to do next.

 Finished?
 Go here for information on what you should do after an employee injury.

 Hey, we hope this was helpful!
 Keep in mind that we can get you a quote for South Carolina workers’ comp in about five minutes.
 Everything is online.
 Everything is easy.
-Tap here to start.
+Tap here to use our workers' comp calculator.